 What’s more, caffeine is a drug, which means that your body becomes addicted to its effects.
 Miss your dose or cut back too quickly, and you’re suddenly in the throes of withdrawal.
 Which, as anyone who’s ever missed out on their regular morning coffee can tell you, feels like pure torture.

 Worst of all, though, is the way that caffeine can wreck your sleep.
 More on that below.

-Some people can down an espresso an hour before bed and have zero trouble nodding off.
+Caffeine and sleep is different for everyone.
+Some people can consume caffeine an hour before bed and have zero trouble nodding off.
 Others might sip a cup of coffee at three o’clock in the afternoon and end up tossing and turning all night.
 Why?

-Caffeine has a half-life of six hours, which means it takes about that long for the stuff to leave your system.
+Caffeine has a half-life of six hours, which means it takes about that long for the stuff to leave your system after caffeine consumption.
 Still, that’s an average.
 In reality, everyone’s bodies metabolize caffeine at a different rate, which means that it’ll give some people more sleep trouble than others.